Why AI matters for public administration: 4 compelling reasons!

 However, successful process optimisation can also pose challenges.
 One of the biggest hurdles is often the acceptance and commitment of employees, as changes to the workflow can cause uncertainty and resistance.
 Clear communication is an important success factor here.
 Goals should be communicated transparently in order to get everyone involved on the same page.
 A realistic timetable for implementation should also be set – after all, complex processes cannot be optimised overnight.

-Trends and developments in process optimisation
+Trends and developments in process optimization

 A clear trend in the area of process optimisation, particularly in the area of production processes, is the automation of processes, for example in the form of robotic process automation (RPA), in order to reduce manual tasks and achieve efficiency gains.